 contributed by Alan of Frequent Traveller

-The kitchen, dining, and bathrooms were decorated in the Art Nouveau style of the 1890’s, while other parts are left bare revealing the architecture of long ago.
+The kitchen, dining, and bathrooms were decorated in the Art Nouveau style of the 1890s, while other parts are left bare revealing the architecture of long ago.
 Giant wooden barrels sit in ancient taprooms, a testament to the Chateau’s winemaking traditions.
-Chateau de Ripaille have a selection of award-winning wines which are sold throughout France or can be purchased when visiting the Chateau.
+Chateau de Ripaille has a selection of award-winning wines that are sold throughout France or can be purchased when visiting the Chateau.

 contributed by Erin of Erin at Large

 This 17th-century château near Beaune, in the Bourgogne, is unlike any other you will visit.
 Winemaker, collector, and former race car driver Michael Pont bought the estate in the 1970s and has been filling it ever since.
 There are the vineyards, of course, but there is also a field full of 80 vintage fighter planes, all parked in neat lines.
 There is a marquee housing about 40 firetrucks from horse-drawn versions to curvy 60s beasts to modern-day trucks.

 Further out you can examine a similar collection of tractors.
 Inside the buildings, you will find a spectacular collection of vintage Italian race cars, surrounded by a fleet of historic bicycles.
 The main building gives you a sense of what it would have been like in the 18th century with period furnishings on the ground floor, but follow the marble staircase upwards to find 300 motorcycles of all makes and eras.

 The floor above that is dominated by military collections, including full parachutes, plane seats, guns, oars from boats, and a truly staggering number of models.
 These collections are obviously a labor of love, and it makes for a fascinating visit.